orochigalois/DEroadmap/BigQuery.md

 YES
 _______________________________________________________________
-### 2025-02-11 14:36:32 You have 1000 files from GCS bucket into SFTP, any methods you can think of to improve the preformance?
+### 2025-02-11 14:36:32 You have 1000 files to load from GCS bucket into SFTP, any methods you can think of to improve the preformance?
 reference: xxxxx

 **1\.
 Use Parallel Transfers**